Ask Pat! Archive

 - I am hearing that there has been some new thinking on Verizon's part for its Thermal Modeling Simulation...

-- Does UL require that the computer keyboard be fused?
+- Does the UL standard require that the computer keyboard be fused?

 - If my product is powered by a compliant AC/DC power supply, can I skip some of the AC...